 \subsubsection{Impact of backbone architecture choices}

-We then study how the choice of this backbone architecture compared with other architectures in the complex-valued domain.
+We now study how the choice of this backbone architecture compared to other architectures in the complex-valued domain.
 We retain the Gabor Block and swap the following dense blocks with one landmark architecture in general deep learning, \emph{viz.,} ResNet architecture \cite{ResNet}, and one landmark architecture in iris deep learning, \emph{viz.,} FeatNet architecture \cite{IrisFCN}.
 The FeatNet architecture is the state-of-the-art architecture in applying deep learning to iris recognition.
 FeatNet has three blocks of $CONV-TANH-POOL$.
 The feature maps from the $TANH$ activation layers are upsampled and stacked together before a fourth $CONV$ is applied.
 The ResNet architecture is the state-of-the-art (and among the most popular) architecture in general deep learning.
 Compared to architectures such as Inception \cite{Inceptionv4}, MobileNet \cite{MobileNet} and SENet \cite{SENet}, ResNet is chosen due to its notable generalization capacity together with the simplicity and consistency of its architecture.
 Details of FeatNet and ResNet architectures can be found in \cite{IrisFCN,ResNet}.
 We apply these two backbone architectures (FeatNet and ResNet) with the complex-valued operations as shown in Section~\ref{sec:complexoperations}.

-The effectiveness of the proposed architecture based on the dense blocks is validated by the performance on the validation subset as shown in Figure~\ref{fig:deeparchitecturechoices}, achieving a $FRR = 1.31\%$ compared with $1.68\%$ and $1.72\%$ at $FAR = 0.1\%$ of ResNet and FeatNet, respectively.
+The effectiveness of the proposed architecture based on the dense blocks is validated by the performance on the validation subset as shown in Fig.~\ref{fig:deeparchitecturechoices}, achieving a FRR = $1.31\%$ compared to $1.68\%$ and $1.72\%$ at FAR = $0.1\%$ of ResNet and FeatNet, respectively.